zkangg/BRG-ISEA/Lab2b.md

 - Connected to the instance via SSH using key pair
 - Installed Apache web server (`sudo apt install apache2 -y`)
 - Verified deployment by accessing the public IP in a browser
-- Wrote and executed Bash scripts to:
+- Wrote and executed Bash scripts
-  - Create backup archives using `tar`
 - Tested automation by running scripts and checking logs

 ## 📸 Screenshots